 Harassment, Intimidation, and Bullying

 The Camas School District is committed to providing a quality education for all students our community entrusts to us.
-As part of that commitment to quality education, the Camas School District will strive to provide a safe and respectful environment to all.
+As part of that commitment to quality education, the Camas School District will strive to provide all a safe and respectful environment.
 School Board Policy 3207- Prohibition of Harassment, Intimidation, and Bullying (HIB) addresses one area of our commitment to quality education.
 This HIB policy explicitly defines harassment, intimidation, and bullying as ‘any intentionally’ written message or image, including but not limited to one shown to be motivated by race, skin color, religion, ancestry, national origin, gender, sexual orientation, including gender expression or identity, mental or physical ability, or other distinguishing characteristics when the act:

-• Physically harms a student or damages the student’s property; or
+- Physically harms a student or damages the student’s property, or

-• Has the effect of substantially interfering with the student’s education; or
+- Has the effect of substantially interfering with the student’s education or

-• Is so severe, persistent, or pervasive that it creates an intimidating or threatening educational environment or
+- Is so severe, persistent, or pervasive that it creates an intimidating or threatening educational environment or

-• It has the effect of substantially disrupting the orderly operation of the school.
+- It has the effect of substantially disrupting the orderly operation of the school.

 Policy 3207 explicitly addresses the steps that the school personnel and administration shall take to address the prevention, reporting, investigation, and outcome of any accusation of harassment, intimidation, or bullying in the school setting or at school-sponsored events.
 Click here for details on Steps for Addressing Bullying in the Camas School District.

 The Camas School District is committed to your child’s quality education.
 Harassment, Intimidation, and Bullying have no place in their daily experiences.
 All of us have a stake in this, and your assistance will continue to ensure that our community continues to be a place where we are all safe.
-If you are concerned about student Harassment, Intimidation, and Bullying, contact Human Resources Director/HIB Compliance Officer Marilyn Boerke at Marilyn.Boerke@camas.wednet.edu or 360-335-3000.
+If you are concerned about student Harassment, Intimidation, and Bullying, contact Human Resources Director/HIB Compliance Officer Amie Stewart at Amie.Stewart@camas.wednet.edu or 360-335-3000.

 Board Policy